National Parks of Inari-Saariselkä

 Kevo Strict Nature Reserve

-The Kevo Nature Reserve with its magnificent canyon is among the most rugged hiking attractions in Finland.
-There are two marked, rather demanding hiking trails of 63km and 86km and a two-kilometre long nature trail at Sulaoja.
-The unique area is a prime habitat for rare birds, which is why access is restricted to signposted trails.
-The heart of the nature reserve consists of a canyon spanning 40km in length and in places 80m in depth, at the bottom of which flows the Kevojoki River.
+The Kevo Nature Reserve is among the most rugged hiking attractions in Finland.
+There are two marked, rather demanding hiking trails of 63km and 86km.
+At Sulaoja, between villages Karigasniemi and Kaamanen, there is a two-kilometre long nature trail.
+The unique area is a prime habitat for rare birds.
+Access is restricted to signposted trails.
+The heart of the nature reserve consists of a canyon spanning 40km in length and at some places 80m in-depth.
+At the bottom of the canyon flows the Kevojoki River.
 The rest of the nature reserve is fell highland crossed by gentle slopes of ravines.
-There are also large tundra-like open mires.
+There are also vast tundra-like open mires.
+Kevo is a stunning hiking destination to enjoy under the midnight sun.
+Hiking the trails require a good physical condition.